 The A$257 million redevelopment transformed the asset into south-west Sydney’s largest shopping centre.
-It will include approximately 15,000 square metres of additional retail space, 45 new specialty stores, a new spacious al fresco dining precinct, in addition to the region’s first H&M and a newly refurbished David Jones department store.
+The development added approximately 16,000 square metres of retail space, including 45 new specialty stores, a new spacious al fresco dining precinct, the region’s first H&M, and a newly refurbished David Jones department store.
 APPF Retail owns 50% of the asset.

-The A$260 million redevelopment created one of the largest shopping centres in Western Australia.
-This transformed the centre into a 99,700 square metre GLA Major-Regional asset.
-It included a 12,000sqm Myer, Perth’s first next-generation Coles, an Aldi supermarket, Western Australia’s first H&M store, and 800 additional parking spaces.
+The A$258 million redevelopment created one of the largest shopping centres in Western Australia.
+This transformed the centre into a 99,900 sqm GLA Major-Regional asset.
+It included a 12,000 sqm Myer, Perth’s first next-generation Coles, an Aldi supermarket, Western Australia’s first H&M store, and 800 additional parking spaces.
 APPF Retail owns 50% of the asset, alongside a mandate client.

-Located in one of the fastest growing suburbs in Melbourne, the Lendlease built 61,400 square metre shopping centre includes: three supermarkets - Coles, Woolworths and Aldi, two discount department stores - Big W and Target, a diverse range of specialty, service and convenience stores as well as over 2,600 car spaces.
-APPF Retail owns 75 per cent of the asset.
+Located in one of the fastest growing suburbs in Melbourne, the Lendlease built 64,000 sqm shopping centre includes: three supermarkets - Coles, Woolworths and Aldi, two discount department stores - Big W and Target, a diverse range of specialty, service and convenience stores as well as over 2,600 car spaces.
+APPF Retail owns 75% of the asset.

 The Fund has had a Responsible Property Investment strategy in place since 2009.

 Global Real Estate Sustainability Benchmark (GRESB)

 APPF Retail has participated in the Global Real Estate Sustainability Benchmark (GRESB) since 2011.

 In 2022, the fund ranked 7th in the Asia-Pacific region, and 20th out of 98 funds globally.